Cecilia Frode

 Pia Ingela Cecilia Frode is a Swedish actress born on 14 August 1970 in Linköping.

 Career

 Frode graduated from the theatre school in Malmö in 1994.
 She also won a Guldbagge Award for Best Supporting Actress in the Swedish comedy film Klassfesten.
 On the theater stage, she has gained a reputation for her self-produced play "Ängelen" (The Angel) and is currently working on the new play "En stjärt på himlen" (A butt in the sky) in which she is alone on the stage, but accompanied by a four-man orchestra.
+She participated as a celebrity dancer in Let's Dance 2025 broadcast on TV4.